CS Tunari: Foundation and naming (1980–2004)

+Rise, relegation and return

 In the 2022–23 season, Valentin Negru was appointed as the new head coach, but he left the club in November, with the team in 1st place.
 Assistant coach Alin Ilin took charge for the rest of the year.
 Gabriel Manu was hired in January 2023, leading the team to its first-ever promotion to Liga II.
 The Gunners ended the season in 1st place in Series IV, nine points ahead of Popești-Leordeni.
 The promotion play-offs began with Farul Constanța II being eliminated (1–3 away and 4–0 at home), followed by a victory over Popești-Leordeni (1–2 away and 3–1 at home) in the final stage.

 In June 2023, Tunari appointed Florin Stângă as head coach, just two days after unexpectedly parting ways with Gabriel Manu.
 Stângă led the team for six rounds before Ștefan Odoroabă replaced interim coach Alin Ilin in October 2023.
 The Gunners finished 17th in the regular season of 2023–24 season and were placed in Group B of the play-out under the guidance of Dan Alexa, who replaced Odoroabă in March 2024.
 However, multiple changes in the squad and coaching staff led to relegation, with Tunari finishing second to last in the group.
 Tunari also qualified for the group stage of Cupa României after a 5–0 victory over third-division side Viitorul Ianca.
 The group stage featured matches against Universitatea Craiova (1–1), Voluntari (1–1), and Gloria Buzău (1–1), ending in 5th place out of 6 in Group D, resulting in elimination.

+Tunari, coached by Dan Alexa, won Series V of the 2024–25 season, qualified for the promotion play-off, and in the semi-finals the Ilfov-based side advanced without playing after Băicoi was declared ineligible for participation.
+In the final promotion play-off round, they defeated Odorheiu Secuiesc 4–0 in the first leg and secured a 1–1 draw in the return leg, thus earning immediate promotion back to the second tier, with a squad that included Moroz, Ahmed, I. Croitoru, Șerban, Furtună, Tudorache, Vasu, Moga, Gavrilă, Lupescu, Jerky Song, Ion, Țegle, Dragu, Filip, Hlistei, Spătaru, R. Paul, Bălan, and Pumbuitu.

+Following the departure of Dan Alexa shortly before the start of the 2025–26 Liga II season, CS Tunari appointed Bogdan Pătrașcu as head coach, but after seven rounds and only six points he was dismissed, after which assistant Alin Ilin had a short interim spell before Dinu Todoran was appointed in November.
+Todoran led the team to a 20th-place finish in the regular season, but resigned after the second round of the play-out.
+He was replaced by Paul Pîrvulescu, who finished the season in last place in Group B, resulting in relegation back to the third tier.